owncloud/QA/Server/Test_Plan_OC11_Docker_Smoke_Test.md

 - [ ] rename `sample.txt` to `renamed.txt` (Admin sees the rename)

 Admin:
-- [ ] change Marie's role to "Can view"
+- [ ] change Marie's role to "Can view(unselect all - can share, can edit, create, change, delete)"

 Marie:
 - [ ] can open/download but cannot rename, move, delete, or upload in the folder